binpash/try/docs/try.1.md

 While using *try* you can choose to commit the result to the filesystem or completely ignore it without any side-effect to the main file system.

+You can also choose your own shell when running *try*.

 ## Flags

 -n